-Nonblocking Barrier Synchronization 5.12.1
+5.12.1 Nonblocking Barrier Synchronization

-'''

-MPI_IBARRIER( comm , request )

-'''

-'''

-IN
+MPI_IBARRIER(comm , request)

-communicator (handle)
+IN comm communicator (handle)

-comm

-28

-OUT

-request

-communication request (handle)
+OUT request communication request (handle)

-29

-30

-int MPI_Ibarrier(MPI_Comm comm, MPI_Request request )

-MPI_IBARRIER(COMM, REQUEST, IERROR)

-33

-INTEGER COMM, REQUEST, IERROR
+int MPI_Ibarrier(MPI_Comm comm, MPI_Request request) MPI_IBARRIER(COMM, REQUEST, IERROR) INTEGER COMM, REQUEST, IERROR

-'''

-'''

 MPI::Request MPI::Comm::Ibarrier() const = 0

-'''

-If comm is an intracommunicator, MPI\IBARRIER does not complete until all group members have called it.
+If comm is an intracommunicator, MPI_IBARRIER does not complete until all group members have called it.
 The call completes at any process only after all group members have started the call.

-39 If comm is an intercommunicator, the barrier is performed across all processes in the 40intercommunicator.
-In this case, all processes in one group (group A) of the intercommuni-41 cator may complete the barrier when all of the processes in the other group (group B) have 42 started the barrier.
-43
+If comm is an intercommunicator, the barrier is performed across all processes in the intercommunicator.
+In this case, all processes in one group (group A) of the intercommunicator may complete the barrier when all of the processes in the other group (group B) have started the barrier.

 Advice to users.
-A nonblocking barrier might sound like an oxymoron, however, 44 there are codes that may move independent computations between the MPI\IBARRIER 45and the subsequent MPI\{WAIT,TEST} call to overlap the barrier latency to shorten 46 possible waiting times.
-The semantic properties are also useful when mixing collectives 47and point-to-point messages.
+A nonblocking barrier can be used to hide latency.
+Moving independent computations between the MPI_IBARRIER and the subsequent completion call can overlap the barrier latency and therefore shorten possible waiting times.
+The semantic properties are also useful when mixing collectives and point-to-point messages.
 (End of advice to users.)
-48